tmoux/AdventOfCode-23/README.md

 This is a plain single-source shortest paths problem (there was a very similar one last year, iirc).
 The main decision I made was whether to use my normal Dijkstra's template, which would require me to map my state pairs to indices, or adapt it to return a multidimensional distance array.
 I decided on the latter.
 I was a bit annoyed that I made multiple different off-by-one errors; initially, I missed the condition that the first square *doesn't* count towards the total, and in part 2, my answer was off by one because I didn't realize the first square also doesn't count towards your current direction streak (which I also misread on part 1, but apparently didn't affect my answer).

+### Day 20 (Pulse Propagation)

+For some reason I had a very difficult time understanding the problem statement and had to read the same paragraph multiple times.
+As it turns out, I completely misunderstood the order of the pulses, which are supposed to be processed in a BFS-style rather than DFS.
+Somehow, this did not affect my answer for part 1, but this did bungle some of my cycle calculations (but only two of them, for some reason).